kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 ## Definitions

-**Automatic Speech Recognition (ASR)**

-Technology that converts spoken language into text.
+- **Automatic Speech Recognition (ASR)**: Technology that converts spoken language into text.
 ASR makes it possible in this context for your assistant to understand voice input.

-**Large Language Models (LLMs)**

-Advanced models trained to understand context and generate human-like responses.
+- **Large Language Models (LLMs)**: Advanced models trained to understand context and generate human-like responses.
 Here, LLMs will handle the logic and answer your questions intelligently.

-**Text-To-Speech (TTS)**

-Technology that converts written text into spoken audio.
+- **Text-To-Speech (TTS)**: Technology that converts written text into spoken audio.
 With TTS, your assistant will respond with natural-sounding speech, completing the conversation loop.

 ## Requirements